 So you want to play the banjo huh?

 Good, it is a great instrument.
 This page is dedicated to helping people who want to learn to play the 5 string banjo in what is called Clawhammer, Frailing, or Old Time style.
 This consists of links I have built up over the years, book recommendations, and other general tips.
 More advanced players will probably know all of this stuff and may just want to skim (check out the chords).
 Feedback, corrections, links, book recommendation, and tips are always welcome.
 Please email me at zenbanjoman@gmail.com.
 My guestbook was disabled due to spam.
-But please email me or send me a message at My Space http://www.myspace.com/zenbanjoman.
+But please email me.
+I love hearing from people.

 Back to My Homepage